 Saida Isamova presented in the New Speakers Track at IIeX Europe, discussing how automation and machine learning can speed up data analysis and increase data quality, giving market researchers more time to be curious.

-For instance, I have always strongly applauded the idea of giving new speakers that chance to be heard at IIeX EU.
-Which belief held good – right up until I was invited to be one of them.
-Suddenly I had a different viewpoint…
+For instance, I have always heartily applauded the idea of giving new speakers that chance to be heard at IIeX EU, which belief held good – right up until I was invited to be one of them.
+Suddenly I had a different viewpoint.

 - Conference organizers increase the diversity of their speaker lineups.